Danielmachon/macSSH/README.md

-# DMA-SSH is a client/server implementation of the SSH v2 protocol
+SSH is a lightweight server / client implementation of the SSH v2 protocol, written entirely in C. SSH has no external or dynamic dependencies and links statically against bundled tomcrypt and tommath at compile time.

-# DMA-SSH follows the Linux kernel coding style (see CODING_STYLE)
+DMA-SSH follows the Linux kernel coding style (see CODING_STYLE)